the-subsequent-donkies/pet-shop/README.md

 # Pet Shop (Grace Shopper)

-An e-commerce web app created within 10 days, as part of the curriculum for [FullStack Academy](https://www.fullstackacademy.com/)'s Chicago April 18 cohort.
+An e-commerce web app created within 10 days, as part of the Senior curriculum for [FullStack Academy](https://www.fullstackacademy.com/)'s Chicago April 18 cohort.

 #### By